 By way of introduction, my name is Masharat Mujib MCH-LP and I am a Bengali-Muslim American therapist based out of NYC.
-I am a Pre-licensed Clinical Mental Health Counselor specializing in individual, couple, and family therapy.
-I practice therapy under the supervision of Amira Crawford, LCSW, in Brooklyn, NY, and several convenient locations based on my client's needs.
+I am a Clinical Mental Health Counselor specializing in individual, couple, and family therapy.
 I am currently working with Therapist For Black Girls run by Amira Crawford, LCSW.
 I am formally trained in Cognitive Behavioral Therapy, Psychodynamic Psychotherapy, and utilize a methodology that is both interactive and solution-focused.
-I work with individuals, couples who are struggling with a wide range of emotional and interpersonal problems, such as but not limited to depression, anxiety, grief, family stressors and relationship, commitment, cross cultural issues, work stress and sexual issues.
+I work with individuals, couples who are struggling with a wide range of emotional and interpersonal problems, such as but not limited to depression, anxiety, grief, family stressors and relationship, commitment, cross-cultural issues, work stress and sexual issues.

 There is a stigma that revolves around therapy in various cultures.
 Consequently, it is difficult for people to seek help when it can be frowned upon.
 My goal is to change that and assure and educate people that it’s okay to access this type of help.
 I chose this line of work to help people uncover their true potential and lead a life that is worth celebrating.
 While we can't change difficult situations of the past, we can work together to better understand and resolve challenges in our lives.
 I want to help unearth long-standing behavior patterns or negative perceptions that hold people back from experiencing a more fulfilling and meaningful life.